tank-ankita/task-schedular/README.md

 The Task Scheduler is a command-line application that allows users and developers to manage tasks efficiently.
 It features task prioritization, dependency management, and a simple interface for executing tasks and tracking completion.
 This project is designed for ease of use and helps streamline task assignments for a team of developers.

 ## Table of Contents

 - Getting Started
+- Installation
-- Install Dependencies
+- Testing
 - Features
 - Project Structure
 - Usage
 - Developer Guide
-- Testing

 - Contributing
+- License

 ## Getting Started